aneeshpen/kingscounty-price-prediction/README.md

 - **date**: The date when the data was recorded.

 You can adjust the file paths in the script to match the location of your datasets.

 ---

-## Installation

-1. Clone this repository or download the files to your local machine.
-2. Ensure you have the required dependencies installed (see the **Requirements** section).
-3. Update the file paths for the training and testing datasets in the script.

----